MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 ## How do I open a support case?

-Please see the [Microsoft 365 Admin Help page](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online) for general information.
+Please see the [Support for business products - Admin Help page](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online) for general information.
 Your organization may have specific guidance for opening support cases, so you may need to talk with your IT team.

 ## How should I submit feature requests and feedback?